 Let’s get a little primer in here to steer us in the right direction.
 Replace apathy with a deep hunger for success now.
 Let go of the thought that you are just another Joe or plain Jane.
 The ideal of excelling in a chosen area is distant.
 Grasp the thought of being in the exact place that you want to be.
 We will discuss the idea of holding the right mental images soon, for now simply begin to practice not doubting.

 There is that moment where we can check out or decide to start taking massive action.
 When we repeatedly act in such a way where we begin to see the dream we have for ourselves becoming a part of us, we begin to create the person we have been dreaming of becoming.
 There is no more time for second guessing, only time to rise to the next challenge and the challenge after that.
 We must start our journey of success now.
 In spite of many books out there that claims otherwise, there is no magnificent pot of gold at the end of the rainbow.
-The luck of the Irish has not found it yet, and the last time I checked the Irish have not been that lucky.
 We have to get into another philosophy, and we have to get into it quickly.

 Three Keys to Taking Massive Action